ErikaRedmark/monkey-shines-java-port/README.md

 - MonkeyShines: This class allows you to start the actual game.
 It should open a file chooser from which you can select a .world file (this file chooser is temporary and easy way to just playtest worlds).
 I do NOT include any sample/demo .world files to run, so you will have to make one with the editor.

 # Status
 The basic game engine mechanics are coming together, but there is still quite a lot to do.
-This list is more for my benefit (and is probably incomplete) but if you are familiar with the original game many items should be familiar:
+This list is more for my benefit (and is probably incomplete) but if you are familiar with the original game many items should be familiar.
+A check means the feature is implemented, but not necessarily fine-tuned or all bugs have been removed.
 ##Game Engine
 - [x] Basic tilemap (Solids, Jump-Throughs, Scenery)
 - [x] Basic sprite mechanics